CHED (AM): Programming

 CHED has been operating a news/talk/sports format since 1993.
-The weekday morning schedule leads with the 630 CHED Morning Show hosted by Chelsea Bird.
-Former hosts at this station include Ryan Jespersen, who was fired in September 2020 after comments he made regarding a city councillor's staff.
-630 CHED Afternoons is the other daily news/talk program featured on the station.
+The station's current morning show is hosted by Stacey Brotzel and Daryl McIntyre.
+Former morning hosts have included Ryan Jespersen, who was fired in September 2020 after comments he made regarding a city councillor's staff, and Shaye Ganam, who began hosting a 9 a.m. show simulcast with Calgary sister station CHQR on April 12, 2021.
+Its afternoon lineup features Courtney Theriault, followed by Bryn Griffiths on afternoon drive.